WELCOME TO HENNEPIN COUNTY EM RESIDENCY PROGRAM

 EM RESIDENCY PROGRAM

 At Hennepin EM, we develop emergency physicians that provide the complete spectrum of emergency care in diverse settings and communities while advancing the field of Emergency Medicine.
 We provide residents with comprehensive training in an innovative, high-acuity setting.
 We endeavor to promote a culture of continuous improvement, collaboration, and excellence.
-We value diversity, equity, and inclusion in addition to engagement with our institution, specialty, and community.
+We value justice, equity, diversity, and inclusion in addition to engagement with our institution, specialty, and community.

 EM Program Overview